Asking a Multiple Part 3 of 3: Questions We Will Not Engage With

 Here's what it’s like being multiple:

 … it’s being asked lots of questions and addressing lots of misunderstandings.
 Normally we don’t mind answering questions because that helps us process what we are and how we can function better.
 So please ask away.
 If we don’t feel like answering something we’ll say so.
+If you want to ask us anything, please send an email to: TheEmpoweredMultiple@gmail.com.

 Continue Reading...